Myndex/SAPC-APCA/README.md

 ### THIS IS BETA
 Being developed for use with future web standards for accessibility.
 Those standards are under separate repositorieswith the W3/AGWG.

+## OTHER RESOURCES
 There is an informal and unofficial repository of information on vision, contrast, design, impairments, and readability at the [Visual Contrast Subgroup Wiki] which includes "Whitepaper In Progress" materials.

 [Visual Contrast Subgroup Wiki]: https://www.w3.org/WAI/GL/task-forces/silver/wiki/Visual_Contrast_of_Text_Subgroup

-The author's website includes further background, including select experimental results and white-papers at https://www.myndex.com/WEB/Perception
+The [author's website](https://www.myndex.com/WEB/Perception) includes further background, including select experimental results and white-papers.

 -----
 ## DISCLAIMER